-A. The venting of natural gas from any well producing in the state of Louisiana is hereby expressly prohibited except in those instances where the Office of Conservation finds, upon written application, that such prohibition would result in an economic hardship on the operator of the well, lease or production facility from which the gas is proposed to be vented; provided, however, that no such economic hardship can be found in the case where the current market value, at the point of delivery, of the gas proposed to be vented exceeds the cost involved in making such gas available to a market.
-Such applications shall be filed with the district office and approval thereof will be at the discretion of the district manager.
+B. The routine flaring of natural gas from any well producing in the state of Louisiana with a gas/oil ratio > 2000/1 is hereby expressly prohibited except in those instances where the Office of Conservation finds, upon written application, that such prohibition would result in an economic hardship on the operator of the well, lease or production facility from which the gas is proposed to be flared; provided, however, that no such economic hardship can be found in the case where the current market value, at the point of delivery, of the gas proposed to be flared exceeds the cost involved in making such gas available to a market, or where revenue or economic benefit from a beneficial use identified in §103.A.3.b.iii.(a)-(d) exceeds the cost involved in implementing same.
+Such applications shall be filed with the district office and approval thereof will be at the discretion of the district manager and documented with the allowable.
+Applications shall include relevant well information and: